 The Argentine’s time in London ended in 2019.
 He then spent 14 months without a job, but not out of a lack of offers.
 Instead, Pochettino did his best to bid his time while a suitable employment opportunity presented itself.
 When Thomas Tuchel was deemed too problematic in dealing with PSG’s numerous stars, the former Spurs manager was asked to step in.

 Mauricio Pochettino is a manager with a clear tactical vision.
-Some of the cornerstones of his philosophy include: using a diamond-shape in attacking build-up, pressing hard and high up the pitch, and demanding wing-backs to assist in the final third.
+Some of the cornerstones of his philosophy include: using a diamond shape in attacking build-up, pressing hard and high up the pitch, and demanding wing-backs to assist in the final third.

 It’s a highly modern interpretation that has earned Mauricio Pochettino a lot of fans.
 It is, also, a very intense approach.
 Many pundits have observed how Tottenham and Espanyol’s players tended to look drained by the end of Pochettino’s time in charge of those teams.

-PSG’s tactics and formations under Pochettino
+PSG’s formation and tactics under Pochettino

 Pochettino has the luxury of taking charge of a fully-formed team in terms of the squad.
 Furthermore, this is a team that, with minor exceptions, is the same that has reached the Champions League final last season.
 It includes some of the biggest names in football, Kylian Mbappe, and Neymar, and their manager is expected not only to nurture results but also a good relationship with the team’s stars.